 Ana is a UX/UI designer with several years of design experience and a career specializing in digital interfaces and design systems, primarily for dashboards and mobile apps.
-Ana loves working with content, analyzing, and making strategic design and user-centered decisions.
+She loves working with content, analyzing, and making strategic design and user-centered decisions.
 Ana then transforms these into concepts then wireframes, mockups, and prototypes that all lead to the development of intuitive digital products with seamless user experiences.

 Hiring a top logo designer builds the foundation of defining your brand messaging and overall experience.
 Although this can be a challenging phase of the branding journey, your logo is also one of the most important aspects of your brand identity.
 This hiring guide looks at understanding the key roles of a logo designer within your business as well as the skill sets required to successfully design your company logo.

 ... allows corporations to quickly assemble teams that have the right skills for specific projects.

 Despite accelerating demand for coders, Toptal prides itself on almost Ivy League-level vetting.

 Building a cross-platform app to be used worldwide